 - Collection from homes or nursing homes

-- Fees to return the ashes to the family
+- Returning the ashes to the family

 Always request a full brochure or information pack from a provider before committing.
-Find out exactly what the plan covers and whether or not there are extra fees chargeable on top of the standard plan’s features.
+Find out precisely what the plan covers and whether or not there are extra fees chargeable on top of the standard plan's features.